 TO REPLACE CHAIN:

-- 1. Move ON/STOP switch to the STOP position.
-Remove chain brake nuts. - 3, Remove chain brake.
+- 1. Move ON/STOP switch to the STOP position. - 2.
+Remove chain brake nuts.

 Turn adjusting screw on bar counterclockwise to move the tensioning rack as far as it will go toward the front of the bar.